opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 }
 ```

-If you have a stored template and want to validate it, you can use the `render` operation:
+If you have a stored template and want to validate it, use the `render` operation:

 ```json
 POST _render/template